msadeedashraf/django-042025-am/hello-world.md

 Create folders (static and templates) in the root myproject folder

-In static create css and scripts folder and place a styles.css and myscript.js file respectively.
+Inside static folder create css and scripts folder and place a styles.css and myscript.js file respectively.

 styles.css